 Is my Book Worth the Read?

 What makes a book a good read?
-A typical question that writers will usually put into thought.
-One thing every writer has to take into consideration is “Is my book interesting enough for them to ignore all the other hundred things they have to engage with?”
-What would hype that drive to your audience?
-This justifies as to why books are branched out under an umbrella of genres and its writing styles.
-In all likelihood, it all roots from one’s choices and ideas about a certain book, since art in general, is vastly subjective.
-Check out some of the thoughts you need to ponder in writing a good book.
+This is a typical question that writers would usually put into thought.
+One thing every writer has to take into consideration is, how will my book get the attention of readers among the hundreds of things that they engage in?
+What would hype that drive to get your audience’s attention?
+This is why books are branched out in genres and writing styles.
+In all likelihood, it is all boils down to one’s choice or idea about a certain book since art in general is vastly subjective.
+Check out some of the things you need to ponder on when writing a good book.

 1. Win them with the plot!

-Yes that’s right, win your readers with your plot.
-Construct your plot as engaging as it can be and make it move to any directions, as long as it’s making a step every time.
-Make your readers look forward about what’s going to happen next, make them turn every page.
-Don’t offer them with predictable plots, be as creative as you are and surprise them with something new!
-Creativity is the key role to this, so you can revise as much as you want and do anything to juice up that ingenuity.
+Yes, that’s right, win your readers with your plot.
+Construct a plot that is as engaging as it can be, and make sure it is moving in a direction every time.
+Make your readers look forward about what’s going to happen next; make them turn every page.
+Don’t offer them with predictable plots.
+Be as creative as you can be, and surprise them with something new!
+Creativity is the key to this, so you revise as much as you want, and do anything to juice up your ingenuity.

 2. Understandable language.

-Letting your readers engage to your work is like them having a conversation with you, only in a form of a book, it builds up that character of what kind of author you are.
-Conveying your story is a lot better when it’s understood by anyone, may that be a person or not, write to them clearly in language they can easily comprehend.
+Letting your readers engage with your work is much like them having a conversation with you, only in a form of a book.
+Conveying your story is a lot better when it’s understood by everyone.
+Write to them clearly in a language they can easily comprehend.

 3. Let characters come to life.

-Let the readers sightsee their imaginations as much as you did with yours.
-You don’t have to come up with the most perfect character they will idolized, you just need to give them the signature factor that will leave them hooked up with the character and how you created them.
+Let the readers use their imaginations as much as you did with yours.
+You don’t have to come up with the most perfect character they will idolize, you just need to give them that signature factor that will leave them hooked to the character.

 4. Endings that doesn’t end.

-On a final note, you have to end your story like it’s never going to end because your readers will keep coming back for it.
-Leave the typical predictable ending.
-Any last page of the book doesn’t necessarily have to be happy, it needs to have this key component of getting your readers attached like it’s their cup of coffee every morning.
+On a final note, you have to end your story like it’s never going to end so that your readers will keep coming back for it.
+Avoid the typical predictable ending.
+The last page of the book doesn’t necessarily have to be happy, but it needs to have the key component of getting your readers attached, like it’s their cup of coffee every morning.